ngaller/nicocrm.net/web/app/themes/nicocrm/readme.md

 # nicocrm theme

 Based on the Bones theme.

+I like Sage better but wanted something simpler.

 ## Build Process